johnshaff/Azure-Storage/README.md

 # Azure PowerShell Scripts for Storage Account Management

-This repository contains PowerShell scripts for managing Azure Storage Accounts and Blobs.
-The scripts are designed to automate the process of creating storage accounts, uploading blobs, and downloading blobs.
-Below is a detailed explanation of each script.
+This repository contains PowerShell scripts managing Azure Storage Accounts and Blobs.
+All scripts have been pre-tested with Azure using PowerShell 7.4.5 Below is a quick reference for each script.

 ## Prerequisites